hearthandsinc/challenges/ios/server/readme.md

   string unique for each request (and their respective retries).
 [Read more](https://stripe.com/docs/api/idempotent_requests).
 For example, a valid header could be: `Idempotency-Key: 459cfe7e-5952-43a0-a0ff-b2d8f1f4cfad`.
-- IDs are globally sequential and lexicographically sortable, and can be used to order two messages by their sent date

 ### Methods